-At the graduate level, LAIS offers a 36-hour degree.
-I also offers Graduate Certificates and Graduate Minors in International Political Economy and Science and Technology.
-See the Graduate bulletin for details.
+At the graduate level, HASS offers a 36-hour degree.
+It also offers Graduate Certificates and Graduate Minors in Natural Resources and Energy Policy (NREP).
+See the Graduate catalog for details.

 Hennebach Program in the Humanities

 The Hennebach Program in the Humanities, supported by a major endowment from Ralph Hennebach (CSM Class of 1941), sponsors a regular series of Visiting Professors and the general enhancement of the Humanities on campus.
 Recent visiting professors have included scholars in Classics, Creative Writing, Environmental Studies, Ethics, History, Literature, Philosophy, and Social Theory as well as the interdisciplinary fields of Environmental Policy, and Science, Technology, and Society Studies.
 The Program is dedicated to enriching the lives of both students and faculty through teaching and research, with visiting scholars offering courses, giving lectures, conducting workshops, and collaborating on projects.
 In addition, the Hennebach Program is exploring opportunities for meeting the needs of Undergraduate students who would especially benefit from more focused study in the Humanities that would appropriately complement technical degree curricula.